Winamp: Winamp 5

 Winamp 5 was based on the Winamp 2 codebase, but with Winamp3 features such as modern skins incorporated via a plugin, thus incorporating the main advantages of both products.
 Regarding the omission of a version 4, Nullsoft joked that "nobody wants to see a Winamp 4 skin" ("4 skin" being a pun on foreskin).
 It was also joked that "Winamp 5 is so good they skipped a number" and "Winamp 2+3=5,".
 Winamp 5.0 was released in December 2003.
 A blue themed "Modern" skin became the default interface.
 The media library was improved, CD burning and ripping was introduced, and other additions.

 The original Nullsoft team quit in 2004.
 As of version 5.1, Winamp development is credited to Ben Allison (Benski) and Maksim Tyrtyshny.

 From version 5.2 onwards, support for synchronizing with an iPod and other portable music players is built-in.
-This was developed by Will Fisher, as a re-write of the open source ml_ipod plug-in.
+This was developed by Will Fisher, as a re-write of his open source ml_ipod plug-in.